saadarif/DTCTeaching/IntroductionLinearModels/index.md

 - These tests make certain assumptions (normality, independence, randomness, equality of variance) about aspects of your data and the same assumptions apply to **linear models**

-- These more complex and even more general methods that extend linear methods to deal with unequal variances (General Linear Models), non-normality (Generalized Linear Models), non-independence (Mixed Models) and non-linearity (Generalized Additive Models).
+- There more complex and even more general methods that extend linear methods to deal with unequal variances (General Linear Models), non-normality (Generalized Linear Models), non-independence (Mixed Models) and non-linearity (Generalized Additive Models).

 - Before we see Linear models in their general form, let's explore some special instances of these models